-- Load the vessel as per the recommendations in the stability booklet provided by the boat builder.
-Never overload the vessel.
-Vessel owners must ensure that the vessel is not overloaded with fuel, ice, and other provisions that are required for staying out at sea for a longer period. - Fishing trips should be calculated and planned in accordance with the capacity limits of the vessel.
-Draft marks and the load line marks are excellent means of determining whether the boat is overloaded. - Do not leave fish slack on the deck or in the hatch.
+- Load the vessel as per the recommendations in the stability booklet provided by the boat builder. - Do not leave fish slack on the deck or in the hatch.
 Fish that can move freely makes the vessel less stable.
-Proper removable separation boards will help to keep the fish load stable. - Take extreme care of stability while hauling gill nets or purse seine nets by winches.
-A heavy load of fish in the net can seriously reduce the stability of the vessel. - Many multi-day boats stack their dry fish on top of the wheel house in bulk.
+Proper removable separation boards will help to keep the fish load stable. - Many multi-day boats stack their dry fish on top of the wheel house in bulk.
 This should not be done as the stability of the vessel will be considerably reduced. - Whenever possible, do not allow tanks to be half-filled as the free surface effect reduces the stability of the vessel.
-The tanks should preferably be either completely full or completely empty. - Always try to maintain a good stability of the vessel, without the vessel being too tender or too stiff. - Pump the bilges regularly and ensure that they are empty.
+The tanks should preferably be either completely full or completely empty. - Pump the bilges regularly and ensure they are empty.